hangjoni/webdev/README.md

 11 Sep
 Refactored Stat Sig Calculator app to use TailwindCSS (I built this last month using Vue and plain CSS).
 Deployed using Netlify [deployed page](https://main--heroic-strudel-d753ce.netlify.app/#/)

+## Day 55

+12 Sep
+Finished another TailwindCSS landing page and [deployed](https://loopstudios-green-chi.vercel.app) to Vercel.
+Also another way to create hamburger menu for the mobile screen using JS.